dariacasey/TodoApp/README.md

 ## Introduction

-This is the source code for an Android to-do list app.
-The main screen holds a floating action button as well as all of the tasks the user adds.
-The user can check off, edit, and delete the tasks once they are added.
-The state of the tasks are kept up with through the SQLite database.
-Users can also navigate to a settings screen on the main page where they can toggle the app between dark mode and light mode.
+This code represents the foundation of an Android application designed for managing to-do lists.
+The primary interface showcases a floating action button and displays all the tasks added by the user.
+Once added, tasks can be checked off, edited, or deleted as needed.
+The SQLite database is utilized to maintain the current state of the tasks.
+Additionally, users can access the settings screen from the main page, enabling them to switch the app's visual theme between dark mode and light mode.

 ## Features